nerzh/everscale-client-ruby/README.md

    List of contract ABIs that will be used to decode message bodies.
 Library will try to decode each returned message body using any ABI from the registry.
   - abi_registry: Array&lt;Optional&gt;

+   Timeout used to limit waiting time for the missing messages and transaction.
+   If some of the following messages and transactions are missing yetThe maximum waiting time is regulated by this option.
+        Default value is 60000 (1 min).
+  - timeout: Number&lt;Optional&gt;

 - #### ResultOfQueryTransactionTree
    Messages.